-Many critical and unavoidable conditions made people resign or lose their job due to the circumstances.
-But the new challenge that came up was not only in hiring the new employees but also to make the existing workforce compatible and efficient in the new online process.
-Providing them training, collaborating with each and every employee would have taken a long time if something like LMS (Learning Management System) had not existed.
+Many critical and unavoidable conditions caused people to resign or lose their jobs due to the circumstances.
+However, the new challenge was not only in hiring new employees but also in ensuring that the existing workforce was compatible and efficient with the new online process.
+Providing them with training, and collaborating with each and every employee would have taken a long time if something like an LMS (Learning Management System) did not exist.

-The education sector also got the hardest hit of the decade. eLearning however was there to fill the gap.
-Some challenges did appear but eLearning served the purpose at large.
+The education sector also took the hardest hit of the decade. eLearning, however, was there to fill the gap.
+Some challenges did appear, but eLearning served the purpose for the most part.

-These are something which now has come in handy and people are more or less getting used to it.
-The awareness that has been generated during this, marks the opportunity in crisis.
+These are things that have now come in handy, and people are more or less getting used to them.
+The increased awareness that has resulted from this crisis represents an opportunity.

-No doubt that LMS has proved its capabilities and utilities in almost all sectors.
-Be it corporate or education, it has given significant contributions.
-Whether we talk of learning, training, or onboarding all this has been smoothly carried by LMS.
+There is no doubt that LMS has proven its capabilities and utilities in almost all sectors.
+Be it corporate or education, it has made significant contributions.
+Whether we talk of learning, training, or onboarding, all this has been smoothly carried out by the LMS.

-What now should be focusing on is the potential it has.
+What we should now be focusing on is the potential it has.
 The potential to enhance productivity, profit margins, workforce efficiency, and much more.
 The list can go on and on.
-There are various reports showing how LMS has helped in successful policy implementation and provided an edge to the business in growth.
+There are various reports showing how LMS has helped with successful policy implementation and given the business an edge in growth.

-There can be challenges in the beginning but they can be overcome.
-With a broader analysis when we see that LMS has so much to give then I do not see any hesitation in adopting it when it is getting acceptance worldwide.
+There can be challenges in the beginning, but they can be overcome.
+With a broader analysis, when we see that LMS has so much to give, I do not see any hesitation in adopting it when it is getting acceptance worldwide.
 It is better late than never.
-In the end, it is a competitive world and it works on the principle of survival of the fittest so we have to become fit to survive in the market.
-And if we get this by adopting something new and advanced then there should not be a question mark in our head.
+In the end, it is a competitive world, and it works on the principle of survival of the fittest, so we have to become fit to survive in the market.
+And if we get this by adopting something new and advanced, then there should not be a question mark in our heads.